 Dealing with a selfish person

-The most important thing to do when dealing with a selfish reason is to figure out the reason for his selfishness and then work on eliminating that reason.
-All other methods and efforts of dealing with him are going to be in vain.
+The most important thing to do when dealing with a selfish person is to figure out the reason behind their selfishness and then work on eliminating that reason.
+All other methods and efforts of dealing with a selfish person are going to be in vain.

-But what if they are really being selfish and you’re not just falsely labeling them?
+But what if they are really being selfish and you’re not just falsely labelling them?

 Well then, help them get rid of their insecurity.
 Show them that they’re not going to lose anything by giving you what you want.

-Or better yet, show them how they may benefit by helping you if there’s a possibility of a win-win situation.
+Or, better yet, show them how they may benefit by helping you in case there’s a possibility of a win-win situation.